-- 17. Any other item related to project

-- 18. Display of causes of tractor rollovers

-- 19. Display of types of tractor fuel

-- 20. Display of tractor maintenance log
+19. Display of types of automotive or tractor fuel 20.
+Display of maintenance log for an automobile or tractor

-- 21. Exhibit on the basics of tractor engine

-- 22. Photos of safety devices on tractors and equipment

-- 23. Poster on tractor safety

-- 24. Poster on using front-end and skid-loaders safely

-- 25. Six or more worn parts from a tractor or machine, each part must be identified and labeled with the cause of wear
+- 22. Photos of safety devices on automobiles or tractor, and equipment - 23.
+Poster on automobile or tractor safety - 24.
+Poster on using front-end and skid-loaders safely - 25.
+Six or more worn parts from an automobile, tractor, or machine; each part must be identified and labeled with the cause of wear - 26.
+Poster indicating types of traffic signs, signals and highway markings used in Wisconsin